-I was Initially challenge by the idea of producing precise inflatables shapes with Mylar for my soft robots class, I did some iteration with the laser cut that worked great but i have to do all the sealing by hand with an ironing tip that is normally used for arts and crafts projects.
+I was initially challenged by the idea of producing precise inflatable shapes with Mylar for my soft robots class, I did some iterations with the laser cut that worked great but I have to do all the sealing by hand with an ironing tip that is normally used for arts and crafts projects.

-In my research I came across with two interesting projects, first book about creating artwork pieces with cut pieces of fabric using a soldering tip, all the process is done by hand and the author crated intricate patterns with this technique.
+In my research I came across two interesting projects, the first book was about creating artwork pieces with cut pieces of fabric using a soldering tip, all the process is done by hand and the author created intricate patterns with this technique.

-Also the project developed by MIT Media Lab: aeroMorph, using a robot to obtain origami inflatable forms.
+Also, the project developed by MIT Media Lab: aeroMorph, uses a robot to obtain origami inflatable forms.

-After a conversation with my XYZ teacher Ben Light, we determined that the best approach will be to use the current technology available and to adapted to my requirements.
+After a conversation with my XYZ teacher Ben Light, we determined that the best approach will be to use the current technology available and adapt to my requirements.
 We decide between the X-Carve and the Axi Draw, choosing the last one.

-A simple and precise plotter that draws and write in any surface.
+A simple and precise plotter that draws and write on any surface.

-After using and exploring with this robot, I loved the precision, and smoothness of his mechanism.
-It can be controlled with the Inkscape software witch allows to created any design.
+After using and exploring this robot, I loved the precision, and smoothness of its mechanism.
+It can be controlled with the Inkscape software which allows the creation of any design.

-When working with the Mylar for the inflatables structures there is a need of two process: 1- to seal the two layers of material and 2- to cut the final shape, these two process give us the idea of integrating the use of two machines, positioning in a way that allowed me to seal and cut the Mylar without moving the material.
+When working with the Mylar for the inflatables structures there is a need for two processes: 1- to seal the two layers of material and 2- to cut the final shape, these two processes give us the idea of integrating the use of two machines, positioning in a way that allowed me to seal and cut the Mylar without moving the material.

 For this first prototype, I needed to raise the level of the robots in order to have more vertical space to place the ironing tip.
-I used materials that I already have, a plywood base, 3'inch wood cubes from a previous project. a glass from a frame and a iron tip
+I used materials that I already have, a plywood base, and 3'inch wood cubes from a previous project. glass from a frame and an iron tip